 Guilt and shame can create problems for anyone entering recovery.
 Guilt and shame are powerful emotions that play a vital role in the healing process.
 People who are new to recovery often struggle with issues of guilt, and shame surrounding their addiction and the acts committed while intoxicated and addicted.

-Powerful emotions play an integral part of addiction and recovery.
+Powerful emotions play an integral part in addiction and recovery.
 A proactive approach to the recovery process is the best way to ensure a long and lasting recovery.
 The healing process includes dealing with issues of guilt and shame in recovery.
 Substance abuse is often associated with dark feelings or uncomfortable emotions.

 Identifying negative emotions is essential for stopping them